euc-dev/ws1-sdk-intelligence/docs/guides/custom-settings-integration.md

 ```

 ## Common SDK Configuration Keys for Intelligence SDK
-When configuring the Workspace ONE SDK through Custom Settings, specific key/value pairs can be used to for Intelligence SDK:
+When configuring the Workspace ONE SDK through Custom Settings, specific key/value pairs can be used for Intelligence SDK:

 ### `PolicyAllowCrashReporting`
 **Type:** Boolean (`true` or `false`)

-**Description:** Used to enable / disable Intelligence SDK
+**Description:** Used to enable / disable Intelligence SDK.

 **Example:**
 ```JSON